chunxuan98/CI-CD/README.md

 # CI-CD Bot on Telegram

-CI-CD Bot sends a message on the Telegram group chat each time someone commits a change.
+CI-CD Bot sends a message on Telegram group chat each time someone commits a change.